zbw8388/MidlandArchiveSearch/README.md

 Since this is an end product, I choose not to provide any API for changing the default behavior.
 Please let me know if I should!

-- At `src/display.js` line 39, change the file size to that of your `text.txt` and estimated yearly increase to ensure that loading progress is displayed correctly.
+- At `src/display.js` line 57-59, change the file size to that of your `text.txt` and estimated yearly increase to ensure that loading progress is displayed correctly.
 (Note: the server I was working with uses chunked transfer encoding, which does not show the actual file size in the request header.
 As a result, I have to estimate that number)
-- At `src/display.js` line 409, you can change the relative path to the root folder.
+- At `src/display.js` line 539, you can change the relative path to the root folder of your publication archive.
 - The Year From/To input tag is using the first four characters of the file path.
-You can modify that behavior at `src/display.js` line 272.
+You can modify that behavior at `src/display.js` line 374.
 - Change `src/mirror.png` to the logo you want.
 Change the `<img>` tag in `src/index.html` if you want.
-- At `src/searcher.js` line 600, you can change the stemmer/add an encoder.
+- At `src/searcher.js` line 693, you can change the stemmer/add an encoder.

 ## Special Syntax
 TODO: finish writing